How to Increase Your Bank Account Balance

-You get two huge benefits from having money in the bank.
-First, it feels good because you can see yourself making progress towards your goals.
-It's also good for your finances: you can absorb shocks and surprises without taking on (sometimes toxic) debt.
-But how do you actually increase your account balance to the point of having a healthy chunk of change in savings?
+Having money in the bank is great because you can see yourself making progress towards your goals.
+It's also a nice buffer for absorbing shocks and surprises without taking on debt.
+So, how do you increase your bank account balance—maybe even double your money?

 We all know the formula: Save more and spend less.
-That knowledge alone is usually not enough, but the tips below might help you pull it off.
-Before you get into the tactics, it’s wise to think about your goals (the things you want, and why you want them) – that’ll make the whole process more bearable and improve your chances of success.
+But that knowledge alone is usually not enough to change your behavior without concrete action steps.
+Before you get started, it’s wise to think about your goals—the things you want, and why you want them—so you'll be more motivated to do it.

 Pay Yourself First

 One of the most important steps to take is prioritizing saving.
-You probably know exactly how much you spend each month on housing (your rent or mortgage payment) – you need to make that payment or you’re out on the street.
-Can you say the same about the money you put towards your financial security?
+You probably know exactly how much you spend each month on your rent or mortgage payment—you need to make that payment or you’re out on the street.
+Can you say the same about the money you put toward your financial security?

-- Tell your employer to send a portion of your paycheck to a savings account—not the checking account you use every day (and withdraw cash from).
+- Tell your employer to send a portion of your paycheck to a savings account—not your everyday checking account, where you'll be tempted to spend it.